miniBill/witch-awakening/DLCs/Core/Quests.md

 - Threat: 8
 - Conflict: 3
 - Reward: 7

-Requires *Gone Feral*.
+- Requires: Gone Feral

 You track down the source of the soulstealing curse within the dire wolves, leading you to discover that the pack of dire wolves are just an offshoot from the greater Lycanthrope packs that are currently embroiled in a blood feud.
 Werewolves Hulking hominid beasts between 8 and 12ft in height full of tense muscle.
 Immune to damage except from silver weapons, or Golden Relics, with strength sufficient to crush through concrete walls and shred steel plating like paper, or hurling an elephant across a football field.
 They are all overwhelmed by bloodlust currently, with the Soulstealer curse, as feral as though it were a full moon.

 Notes:
 + They can leap hundreds of meters in height and distance